dexie/Dexie.js/README.md

 Your app's `node_modules/dexie/` is now sym-linked to the Dexie.js clone on your hard drive so any change you do there will propagate to your app.
 Build dexie.js using `npm run build` or `npm run watch`.
 The latter will react on any source file change and rebuild the dist files.

 That's it.
-Now you're up and running to test and commit changes to Dexie.js that will instantly affect the app you are developing.
+Now you're up and running to test and commit changes to files under dexie/src/* or dexie/test/* and the changes will instantly affect the app you are developing.

 Pull requests are more than welcome.
 Some advices are: